Autodesk-Forge/forge-configurator-inventor/README.md

  - From a command prompt, go to the `WebApplication` directory, and run `dotnet run`
 ### Open site
  - Navigate to https://localhost:5001
+     * You may need to refresh the browser after it launches if you see the error `This site can't be reached`
+    * If you see the error `Your Connection is not private`, click `Advanced` and then `Proceed to localhost (unsafe)`.
+This is due a development certificate being used.

 ## Debug The Web Application With VS Code

 1. Open the repository root folder in VS Code
 1. In the Run tab, select the `Server/Client` configuration and click the "Start Debugging" (arrow) button
-    * You may need to refresh the browser after it launches if you see the error `This site can't be reached`
-    * If you see the error `Your Connection is not private`, click `Advanced` and then `Proceed to localhost (unsafe)`.
-This is due a development certificate being used.
+    * Some browser errors are normal, see [open site](#open-site)
+    * Disregard C# errors related to AppBundles in VS Code

 ## Run/Debug Tests
 ### Backend